LucasDelfino92/morrowindsharp/setup.md

 MGE XE receives constant support from the dedicated modding community, generally in the form of new and better shaders.
 For the purpose of this guide, I'll refer you to the ones I personally use.
 Please note that shaders tend to be performance intensive.
 If your machine has considerably better specs than mine (listed in the home page) then you should be able to play just fine.

-The following shaders will be installed through Mod Organizer 2, like virtually all Morrowind mods.
+The following shaders will be manually installed through Mod Organizer 2.

 - [**MGE XE Shader - 16 Lights Shaders Alpha**](http://www.mediafire.com/file/g3tjlsyapgsi0og/MGE+XE+Shader+-+16+Lights+Shaders+Alpha.zip/file) by Hrnchamd
-  - This is a required install.
-Without it, you will encounter issues in your game.
+  - Without it, you will encounter issues in your game.
   - A prerequisite for this patch is the [**MGE XE 0.11.6-PPL-beta**](https://cdn.discordapp.com/attachments/381217735306248192/589588302072381468/MGE_XE_0.11.6-PPL-beta.7z).
 Extract the contents of the file and paste the **d3d8.dll** into your Morrowind root directory, overwriting when prompted.
 You don't need the shader file.
 - [**MGE XE Shader - Enhanced Water Shader 2.1 Green-Blue**](http://www.mediafire.com/file/3mzec4pbb5qg0nn/MGE+XE+Shader+-+Enhanced+Water+Shader+2.1+Green-Blue.zip/file) by Krokantor
 Reworked version of the MGE XE standard water shader.
-  - Though this shader includes vastly improved water effects, I'm personally not fond of the overly blue water, and prefer to play without it.
 - [**MGE XE Shader - Deband_Fogaware v2**](http://www.mediafire.com/file/3vtfd24m97hc77z/MGE+XE+Shader+-+Deband_Fogaware+v2.zip/file) by Hrnchamd and vtastek
 Shader that improves on the look of the game's fog by getting rid of [banding](https://upload.wikimedia.org/wikipedia/commons/9/9a/Colour_banding_example01.png).
 - [**MGE XE Shader - EdgeAA**](http://www.mediafire.com/file/31jsqmbidyzo6k7/MGE+XE+Shader+-+EdgeAA.zip/file) ported by vtastek